 Nonprofit Guide to Calculate Fringe Benefits

-To calculate an employee's fringe benefit rate, add up the cost of an employee's fringe benefits for the year (including payroll taxes paid) and divide it by the employee's annual wages or salary.
+To calculate an employee's fringe benefit rate, add up the cost of employer paid fringe benefits for the year (including payroll taxes paid) and divide it by the employee's annual wages or salary.
 Then, multiply the total by 100 to get the fringe benefit rate percentage.

 Example: Fringe benefits cost organization (A) $40,000 with a total payroll of $160,000. $40,000 total benefits costs divided by $160,000 for total payroll costs = .25 x 100 = 25 percent.